Criminal Force (Ss. 129, 131 and 136 BNS)

 In Jashanmal Jhamatmal v.
 Brahmanand Sarupananda, AIR 1944 Sind 19 case, the Court held that in order to constitute the offence of use of criminal force it is not necessary that the offender had any particular implement in his hand.

 In Jadunandan Singh v.
 Emperor AIR 1941 Pat.
 129 case, where a victim is assaulted and his thumb impression taken forcefully on a blank sheet of paper.
-The Court held that the offence will fall under Section 350.
+The Court held that the offence will fall under Section 350 IPC (S. 129 BNS).
 This case deals with the issue of extortion and the use of force to obtain thumb impressions.
 The case is significant because it establishes that the taking of thumb impressions by force is sufficient to constitute extortion.
 This case is often cited in Indian courts as a precedent for cases involving extortion and the use of force to obtain evidence.

 The punishment for the offence of criminal force is broadly classified on the basis of involvement of grave and sudden provocation by the other party.

-Whoever assaults or uses criminal force to any person otherwise than on grave and sudden provocation given by that person, shall be punished with imprisonment of either description for a term which may extend to three months, or with fine which may extend to five hundred rupees, or with both.
+Whoever assaults or uses criminal force to any person otherwise than on grave and sudden provocation given by that person, shall be punished with imprisonment of either description for a term which may extend to three months, or with fine which may extend to one thousand rupees, or with both.

 Explanation:

-Whoever assaults or uses criminal force to any person on grave and sudden provocation given by that person, shall be punished with simple imprisonment for a term which may extend to one month, or with fine which may extend to two hundred rupees, or with both.
+Simple imprisonment for a term which may extend to one month, or with fine which may extend to one thousand rupees, or with both.